-Observing nights are offered to the CAT astrophysical community as part of Spain’s allocated observing time (CAT) on the INT, NOT, and TNG, and 6 h “Reactive Time” is available to the CAT on the Liverpool Telescope (LT).
+Observing nights are offered to the CAT astrophysical community as part of Spain’s allocated observing time (CAT) on the INT, NOT, and TNG.
+A “Reactive Time” is available to the CAT on the Liverpool Telescope (LT) — conditions may change from semester to semester, see below.
 Service Time is also available at the WHT, although proposals must be submitted directly through the ING Service Program.
 The service nights at the WHT are shared by proposals from different nationalities.
 For all the telescopes, service-time proposals are scientifically reviewed by the CAT (the Principal Investigator will receive the report of the appraisal).
 Observing priorities are fixed by the scientific merit of the proposals.

 Service proposals can be submitted at any time, although a strict limit of 10 days before any observing date will be applicable to those proposals requesting a particular service night.
 Service observations requested to visitor-mode telescopes (INT, NOT, and TNG) will be performed by IAC support astronomers.
 Service observations on the WHT and LT will be performed by ING and LT personnel, respectively.
 See the RECOMMENDATIONS made by the IAC team of support astronomers at the end of this page.

 - Service observations on the INT, NOT, and TNG must follow all rules explained in the standard “call for proposals” of the corresponding semester.
 This includes revision of protected targets and observations available in the Observatories archives.